nodejs/TSC/OpenSSL-Strategy.md

 * Default minimum TLS version is TLSv1.2, default maximum is TLSv1.3.
 TLSv1
   and TLSv1.1 are _not_ supported by default, only by explicit run-time configuration.
-* FIPS: unpredictable, see below

 OpenSSL 1.1.1 goes EOL on 2023-09-11, which is before 16.x will go EOL, so is not an appropriate choice for 16.x

-OpenSSL 3.x may have FIPS support by release date of Node.js 16.x, or it may not.
-If it does not, since its a provider, it may be possible to support in a `semver-minor` (ABI, API, and behavioural compatible) update to 16.x.

 For minimal disruption, it would probably be helpful if Node.js supported building against OpenSSL 1.1.1 out-of-tree, even if OpenSSL 3.x was in-tree.